It's Totally Fine If Your Kids Binge on Screens During Coronavirus – Here's Why

 On a typical day, you might plop your toddler in front of a screen so you can take a shower, or you might grant your preschooler a chunk of iPad time while you make dinner.
 You might offer an extra Netflix show at the end of the day if they completed their chores, and you’ve probably set up some general guidelines for how much time they can spend on their devices.

 “If this means a lot of tablet time and that annoying Paw Patrol song ringing through your house while you juggle conference calls, so be it.”

-But, this isn't a typical day.
+But, this isn’t a typical day.
 With offices and schools closing across the nation, many working parents are expected to clock in from their couches while keeping their children occupied.
 Whatever notions you had about screen time should be tossed aside for a survivalist strategy that simply gets everyone in your house through the day.
-"If that means a lot of tablet time and that annoying Paw Patrol theme song ringing through your house again and again while you juggle conference calls, so be it," said Lindsay Powers, the author of the forthcoming book You Can't F*ck Up Your Kids.
-We spoke with the mom of two about how to balance your preconceived concerns over screen time with your family's new reality.
+“If that means a lot of tablet time and that annoying Paw Patrol theme song ringing through your house again and again while you juggle conference calls, so be it,” said Lindsay Powers, the author of the forthcoming book You Can’t F*ck Up Your Kids and founder of the “No Shame Parenting” movement.
+We spoke with the mom of two about how to balance your preconceived concerns over screen time with your family’s new reality.

 What Parents Should Know About Pre-Existing Screen Time “Rules”